brandon-rhodes/pyron/pyron/README.txt

-        There is, of course, no point in having a Python package around, taking up disk space, unless it does exactly what I want...
+        There is, of course, no point in having a Python package around, taking up disk space, unless it does exactly what I need...

-    Your package's name is assumed to be the string inside of the double back-quotes in your ``README.txt`` title.
+    Your package's name is assumed to be the string inside of the double back-quotes in the main title of your ``README.txt`` title.
 It can have as many dots in it as you like; all of the packages except the last will be assumed to be namespace packages, and built as such.

 **name**

-    The source packages and eggs that you distribute will be given the same name as your Python package, per Python best practices.
+    The source packages and eggs that you distribute will be given the same name as your Python package, per best practices.

 **description**

-    This is the string that takes up the rest of the first line of your ``README.txt`` file.
+    The short description of your project will be taken from the rest of the first line of your ``README.txt`` file: everything after the hyphen, dash, or colon that follows your project name.

 **long_description**